 What steps do agencies take to ensure that inappropriate people are not accepted as volunteers?

 Several steps are taken.
 For example, all prospective volunteers must provide a satisfactory criminal record check and three or four satisfactory references.
-For more information on requirements see our online orientation or call us.

 Where do I go to get a Criminal Record Check done?